LET'S TALK

 Lie #1: "One Mistake and You're Done"

-This is fear's greatest hit.
-One "I don't know," one visible struggle, one moment of being human, and boom—credibility shot.
+Fear's greatest hit.
+One "I don't know," one visible struggle, one moment of being human—and boom—credibility shot.
 Authority gone.
 Church shopping begins.

 So you bury everything.
 Your doubts?
 Buried.
-Your marriage struggles?
+Marriage struggles?
 Buried so deep archaeologists couldn't find them.
 That season when you weren't sure you even believed anymore?
-Man, that got buried under concrete.
+Concrete.

 Lie #2: "Their Disappointment Is Your Responsibility"

 Someone's upset?
-My fault—should've worked harder.
+Your fault—should've worked harder.
 Someone left the church?
-My fault—should've loved them better.
-Someone's marriage fell apart?
-My fault—should've counseled them more.
+Your fault—should've loved them better.

-Truth bomb: Other people's expectations?
+But other people's expectations?
 That's their business.
 Your business is being faithful to who God actually called you to be.
-Not who the board wants.
-Not who your predecessor was.
-You.

 Lie #3: "Weakness Equals Disqualification"

-My body just... stopped.
-Like someone pulled the plug.
-Exhaustion so complete that maintaining the mask became physically impossible.
+What shattered this lie?
+Complete system failure.
+My body just stopped.
+Exhaustion so complete the mask became physically impossible to maintain.

 The Day Everything Changed

-I'll never forget it.
-Sunday morning.
-Someone asked about some theological thing—predestination or prayer or something.
-And instead of my usual verbal gymnastics, I just... stopped.
+It was a Wednesday night.
+Someone asked about some theological thing.
+Instead of my usual verbal gymnastics, I just stopped.

 "You know what?
 I don't know."

 The room went quiet.
-You could hear people breathing.
-The expert had just admitted ignorance.
+The expert had admitted ignorance.
 The emperor had no clothes.
-The wizard had stepped out from behind the curtain.

-Instead, this older guy in the back—been in church longer than I'd been alive—said: "Thank God.
+Then this older guy in the back said it out loud, "Thank God.
 I was starting to think you weren't human."

 The Vulnerability Sweet Spot

 Don't get naked.
-But maybe show a little skin.
+But show a little skin.

-Here's the sweet spot: Share your struggles when you've got at least one foot on solid ground.
-Talk about the fears you're fighting, not the ones that have you in a chokehold.
+Share struggles when you've got one foot on solid ground.
+Talk about fears you're fighting, not ones that have you in a chokehold.

-Fear keeps you from equipping others.
-Why?
-Because equipped people don't need you as much.
-And if they don't need you, what are you worth?
+Fear keeps you from equipping others—equipped people don't need you as much.

-But here's the real tragedy—fear makes you build a kingdom where you're the king.
-Where everything depends on you.
-Your performance.
-Your knowledge.
-Your strength.
+But the real tragedy?
+Fear builds a kingdom where you're the king.
 You become the functional savior.

 What would ministry look like if you stopped being afraid of being disqualified?

 Write down one thing you'd do differently if fear wasn't running the show.
 Don't overthink it.
-Don't spiritualize it.
-Don't form a committee about it.
-Just write it down.
+Just write it.

-Because here's the gospel truth that changes everything—Jesus already did the work.
+The gospel truth: Jesus already did the work.
 Already qualified you.
-Already made you enough.
-Not because of your performance.
-Because of His.
+Not because of your performance—because of His.

-The fear that's been running your life?
-It assumes you're on your own.
-That it's all on you.
+Fear assumes you're on your own.
 That if you drop the ball, God's purposes fail.
 That's not faith.
 That's atheism with Christian vocabulary.

 Your Fear Needs a Voice